-Decisions of professional sport regulatory bodies do not qualify as judgments or awards and are therefore not enforceable based on domestic law or international treaties.
-Only if such decisions are appealed before a state court or an arbitration court can their respective judgment or award be appealed.
+Decisions of professional sports regulatory bodies do not qualify as judgments or awards and are therefore not enforceable based on domestic law or international treaties.
+Their respective judgment or award can be appealed only if such decisions are appealed before a state court or an arbitration court.
 It is important to note that internal legal remedies must be exhausted before one can appeal before the CAS.
-Thus, if an internal appeal body exists, the case cannot be appealed directly to the CAS until such appeal body has made a decision that is final within the sports organisation.
+Thus, if an internal appeal body exists, the case cannot be appealed directly to the CAS until the appeal body has made a decision that is final within the sports organisation.